PIK-LPJmL/lpjmlkit/vignettes/lpjml-data.md

     # Common R notation (overwriting the original object)
     runoff <- add_grid(runoff)

-    # Use read_io arguments if grid file is not detected automatically.
+    # Use the read_io arguments if a grid file cannot be detected automatically.
     runoff <- add_grid(runoff, "./output/grid.clm")
     ```

 -   **🔁 `transform()`** the `$data` dimensions.
-    Transform spatial dimension from “cell” to “lon” (longitude) and
+    Transforms the spatial dimension from “cell” to “lon” (longitude)
-    “lat” (latitude) or temporal dimension “time” into separate “year”,
+    and “lat” (latitude) or the temporal dimension “time” into separate
-    “month”, and “day”.
-Combinations and back transformations are also
+    “year”, “month”, and “day” dimensions.
+Combinations and back
-    possible.
-Transformation into format “lon_lat” requires a `$grid`
+    transformations are also possible.
+Transformation into the format
-    attribute (see `add_grid` above).
-Transformation does not change the
+    “lon_lat” requires a `$grid` attribute (see `add_grid` above).
+Any
-    contents of the data, only the structure.
+    transformation does not change the contents of the data, only the
+    structure.

     ``` r
     # Transform into lon and lat dimensions.
 If add_grid has not been executed